 n.1 <= n <= 500-500 <= Node.val <= 5001 <= left <= right <= nFollow up: Could you do it in one pass?

-Problem Overview: Reverse a portion of a singly linked list from position left to right (1-indexed) while keeping the rest of the list unchanged.
-The challenge is reconnecting the reversed sublist correctly without breaking the list structure.
+Problem Overview: Reverse a section of a singly linked list between positions left and right (1-indexed) while keeping the rest of the list unchanged.
+The challenge is updating pointers correctly so the reversed sublist reconnects with the original list.

 Approach 1: Iterative In-Place Reversal (O(n) time, O(1) space)